 - SCORM 2004 3rd Edition.
 64,000 characters for the suspend_data CMI element.
 Sequencing is not supported by this version.

 This article outlines best practices and how to manage SCORM content within the context of Docebo, but should not be used as an expert guide in SCORM content at large.
-Learn more about creating SCORM packages with Articulate and with Adobe Captivate.
+Learn more about creating SCORM packages with Articulate Storyline(opens in a new tab), Articulate Rise 360(opens in a new tab), and with Adobe Captivate(opens in a new tab).

 Also, note that every platform has a standard set of core components that are used for SCORM objects.
 Some systems or SCORM compliance checkers (like SCORM Cloud) implement parts of the SCORM standard that could either be not implemented or implemented differently in Docebo.